-If you like cook middle eastern food at home Baba ganoush is one of the easiest dips to make.
+If you like cooking middle eastern food at home Baba ganoush is one of the easiest dips to make.
 Have you ever looked at a recipe and rolled your eyes, thinking, Oh!!
 Who is going to eat it?
-It is not sounding so interesting and then later you tried it and included that in your most often meal.
+It is not sound so interesting and then later you tried it and included that in your most often meal.
 Then welcome to my spice world.
 Earlier when I visited a middle eastern restaurant with my daughters and they ordered baba ganoush with pita I was like Uff”, I am not going to make this ever as I am a big fan of the Indian version i.e Baingan Bharta but later I liked it so much that now I make it very often.

 It goes well with so many finger snacks which we often make for our parties and the best part is it is very healthy too.
 Babaganoush is very similar to Indian Baingan Bharta where we roast Brinjal on an open fire and add spices and onion tomato in it.